TuanDTr/ecg-egm-tuan/README.md

 + `experiment_4`: looking for the useful ECGs in reconstructing EGM
 + `experiment_5`: computing the activation time for the new dataset.

 6. `keras` folder containing code in python.
 This set of codes is intended for the encoder-decoder solution to solve the sequence to sequence solution.
 The code includes encoder-decoder script with and without teacher forcing.
-Read the README inside this folder for more insights.
 7. `report.pdf` the final report